On the Limit of Language Models as Planning Formalizers: Evaluation: Datasets, Metrics, Models

 \subsection{Models}

-For both of the LLM-as-planner and LLM-as-formalizer approach, we consider a number of models, including open-source and closed-source LLMs varying in size, including gemma-2-9b|27b-it \cite{team2024gemma}, llama-3.1-8B|70B|405B-Instruct \cite{dubey2024llama}, DeepSeek-R1-Distill-Llama-8B|70B \cite{guo2025deepseek}\footnote{Due to the cost and zero solvability on our easiest dataset, results of Llama-405B and DeepSeek-8B|70B are ommitted.}, gpt-4o-mini-2024-07-18, gpt-4o-2024-08-06, and o3-mini-2025-01-31\footnote{\url{platform.openai.com/docs/models}}.
+For both of the LLM-as-planner and LLM-as-formalizer approaches, we consider a number of models, including open-source and closed-source LLMs varying in size, including gemma-2-9b|27b-it \cite{team2024gemma}, llama-3.1-8B|70B|405B-Instruct \cite{dubey2024llama}, DeepSeek-R1-Distill-Llama-8B|70B|671B \cite{guo2025deepseek}, gpt-4o-mini-2024-07-18, gpt-4o-2024-08-06, and o3-mini-2025-01-31\footnote{\url{platform.openai.com/docs/models}}.
 We query these models using KANI \cite{zhu-etal-2023-kani} with default hyper-parameters.
 The open-source models are run using 4 RTX A6000 GPUs, averaging about 1062 input and output tokens for the LLM-as-formalizer approach in \bw.

 To emulate real-life application with minimal user interference, we use zero-shot prompts for all naturalness levels across all datasets (see prompts in Appendix~\ref{sec:prompts}).
+We would also like to note that since the LLM has to generate the entire \df and \pf, using few-shot prompting would not be meaningful.
+Each dataset corresponds to one unique domain and we cannot provide the LLM the \df in the prompt as the model is supposed to predict it.
+As for the \pf, we also cannot provide it to the model because the typing, predicates, and usage in the \pf would also give away critical information from the file.
+Nevertheless, we performed a small set of experiments using different prompting methods, such as few-shot and chain-of-thought prompting on Heavily Templated and Natural \bw.
+Results and discussion of these experiments can be found in the Appendix Sections \ref{few-shot} and \ref{chain-of-thought}.